avinassh/blag/content/posts/refactoring-python.md

 Static languages have an initial one-time cost.
 I find it similar to TDD.
 But your future self will thank you.
 If I am touching a project after years, I'd rather wish it was in a typed language.
 I have written some interesting stuff in Python, [like one](https://github.com/avinassh/fast-sqlite3-inserts) or [this one](https://github.com/avinassh/py-caskdb).
 I will continue to learn and use it for my side projects.
 But I am going to dread working on a large Python codebase.

+Have comments?
+Share your thoughts here on [the Twitter thread](https://twitter.com/iavins/status/1622641260321447936).

 <small><i>Thanks to Hari, Satan, and Sumesh for reading a draft of this.</i></small>

 ---